2023-comp0016-avanade-team4/diagnoseai-monorepo/README.md

 - Azure Blob Storage
 - Azure OpenAI Service
 - Azure WebPubSubService
+- Clerk (acting as the external identity provider)

 The following sections will walk-through the creation process of each feature above; this entire section must be done before moving on to